AhmedGoouda/Udacity-project-c-programming/README.md

 # File Compression & Decompression in C
 A C-based implementation of file compression and decompression algorithms, created as a project requirement for Udacity’s C Programming course.

+> **Note:** This project was created solely for educational purposes as part of Udacity's C Programming course.
+> Unauthorized copying, reuse, or redistribution of this code is prohibited.

 ## Features
 - Compresses files using Run-Length Encoding (RLE) algorithm.
 - Decompresses files to their original format.